 - understand their beliefs and why they believe in them.

 - be leaders who influence positive change in the community and workplace.

 - meet the challenge of a world filled with rapid change, information overload, and complex problems.

 - develop an understanding and appreciation of history, cultures, religions, and current economic and political developments.

-The sequence of courses moves from Old and New Testament survey classes to Christian Theology, Ethics, World Religions, and Apologetics.
+The sequence of courses moves from a Bible Survey class to Hermeneutics, Systematic Theology, Ethics, World Religions, and Apologetics.
 Upon increasing their understanding of the function of Scripture as the foundational documents for Christian life, students will communicate biblical truths in creative ways.
 Students are encouraged to question and reflect within the classroom environment, giving them the ability to articulate and defend their faith.

-Offering four years of Chinese, the high school program continues to focus on these four skills: reading, writing, listening, and speaking.
+Offering three years of Chinese, the high school program continues to focus on these four skills: reading, writing, listening, and speaking.
 The program exposes students to an increasingly wider range of topics and situations they are likely to encounter in real life.
 High school students memorize at least two Bible verses in Mandarin each school year.
-Each year, the Chinese III students also prepare a Chinese-related chapel special.
 Cultural enrichment activities have included research projects, movie appreciation, Chinese songs, and excursions.